- Studying Law at Yale

 Patience, flexibility, candor, and the ability to listen and distill multiple perspectives have guided Schulman’s leadership journey.

-“When I took my goals out of the equation, listened to what others need and want from me, it underscored that I take a genuine satisfaction in others’ success,” said Schulman.
-She adds, it’s not a “zero score game.”
+“When I took my goals out of the equation and listened to what others need and want from me, it underscored that I take a genuine satisfaction in others’ success,” Schulman said.

 Prior to joining Polaris in 2014, Schulman held various executive roles at Pfizer including as General Counsel, President of Pfizer Consumer Healthcare and Pfizer Nutrition, where she was instrumental in its sale to Nestle for $11.85 billion.